On the Job as an Associate Portfolio Manager in Asset Management: The Fastest Path to Becoming the Next Warren Buffett?

 A: Sure, here are a few others:

 - Return on Invested Capital (ROIC) – For every dollar the company spends, what are they earning as returns?
 Every company can grow at some price, but all else being equal it’s better to pay less to achieve that growth.
+Take a look at our tutorial on ROIC vs ROE and ROE vs ROA for more on this one.

 - Free Cash Flow Yield – FCF per Share / Market Price per Share – This can be a more accurate metric than earnings yield since FCF also factors in CapEx and working capital requirements.
 We also dig in to see how volatile this one is – with energy and natural resources companies, for example, FCF Yield can fluctuate wildly based on commodity prices.
 So you need to look at how this has trended over the long-term and how the valuation changes at different levels.